AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

 >[!NOTE]
 >
->Microsoft Teams no longer supports Internet Explorer.
-To use the [!DNL Adobe Workfront] for Microsoft Teams integration, you must use a web browser other than Internet Explorer.
+>[!DNL Microsoft Teams] no longer supports [!DNL Internet Explorer].
+To use the [!DNL Adobe Workfront for Microsoft Teams] integration, you must use a web browser other than [UICONTROL Internet Explorer]
+.

 ## Access requirements